Dirac neutrinos and gauged lepton number: Dark Matter

-In a generic Higgs portal DM framework, the parameter space for a single complex scalar is very narrow, essentially limited to near half of the Higgs mass, where resonant annihilation of dark matter into the Higgs boson takes place.
-Fortunately, in our scotogenic model, the parameter space for our WIMP DM candidate can be significantly widened by re-scattering effects if the masses of the physical scalars are almost degenerate $m_{\varphi_1}\approx m_{\varphi_2}$ \cite{Kakizaki:2016dza}.
+This enhancement is closely related to coannihilation/rescattering dynamics and is efficient provided the relative mass splitting satisfies $\Delta m/T_f\lesssim \mathcal O(1)$, with $T_f\simeq m_{\rm DM}/25$, i.e. $\Delta m/m_{\rm DM}\lesssim 0.1$--$0.2$.
+This motivates restricting our scan to a near-degenerate corridor.
 For this analysis, we assume the hierarchy $w\gg v$, in which the masses of the new leptons required for gauge anomaly cancellation are large and decouple, and the mixing angle in Eq.(\ref{angle}) is small.
-In Fig.(\ref{fig:DM}), the results of our analysis in this scenario are presented.
+In Fig. \ref{fig:DM} , the results of our analysis in this scenario are presented.
 We have randomly varied the relevant Higgs portal couplings in the range $0<|\lambda_{H\sigma}|,|\lambda_{H\eta}|,|\lambda_{\eta\sigma}|<4\pi$ to ensure perturbativity, and we have scanned the mass parameters in the ranges $0<m_{\varphi_2}=m_{DM}<10^4\,\text{GeV}$, and $m_{\varphi_2}<m_{\varphi_1}<1.2m_{\varphi_2}$, with a mixing angle within $-0.01<\theta<0.01$.
+These scan ranges are therefore not fundamental assumptions of the model, but a targeted choice to efficiently explore the phenomenologically viable scalar-WIMP regime.
 Each point corresponds to a configuration that successfully reproduces the correct relic abundance $\Omega h=0.120\pm0.001$ \cite{Planck:2018vyg}.
 As can be seen, there is a rather large parameter window below the current direct detection constraints imposed by the LUX-ZEPLIN experiment \cite{LZ:2024zvo}.